John Morrison (wrestler): Return to WWE (2019–2021)

 On September 26, 2019, it was reported by Mike Johnson of Pro Wrestling Insider that Hennigan had re-signed with WWE, which was officially confirmed by the company on December 3 during WWE Backstage.
-He made his return on January 3, 2020 episode of SmackDown under his John Morrison ring name and resumed his partnership with The Miz, thus re-establishing him as a heel for the first time in WWE in 10 years.
+He made his return on January 3, 2020 episode of SmackDown under his John Morrison ring name and resumed his partnership with The Miz, thus re-establishing him as a heel for the first time in WWE since 2009.
 They would feud with the SmackDown Tag Team Champions, The New Day, with Morrison winning singles matches against Big E and Kofi Kingston.
 At Royal Rumble on January 26, 2020, Morrison participated in the Royal Rumble match as the fifth entrant, but he was eliminated by Brock Lesnar.
-At Super ShowDown on February 27, Miz and Morrison won the SmackDown Tag Team Championship from The New Day.
+At Super ShowDown on February 27, The Miz and Morrison won the SmackDown Tag Team Championship from The New Day.

-On March 8, Morrison and Miz had their first title defense in a tag team Elimination Chamber match at Elimination Chamber, successfully defending their titles against The New Day, The Usos, Heavy Machinery (Otis and Tucker), Lucha House Party (Gran Metalik and Lince Dorado), and Dolph Ziggler and Robert Roode.
-On the first night of WrestleMania 36 on April 4, after the Miz's absence due to illness, Morrison defended the SmackDown Tag Team Championships by himself in a ladder match against Kofi Kingston and Jimmy Uso, in which he was successful.
-On the April 17 episode of SmackDown, the duo lost the titles back to The New Day after Miz unsuccessfully defended the titles by himself in a triple threat match against Big E and Jey Uso ending their reign at 50 days.
-At Money in the Bank on May 10, Morrison and Miz unsuccessfully attempted to regain the championship in a fatal four-way tag team match also involving Lucha House Party (Gran Metalik and Lince Dorado) and The Forgotten Sons (Steve Cutler and Wesley Blake).
-Morrison and Miz then started a rivalry with Universal Champion Braun Strowman.
+On March 8, Morrison and The Miz had their first title defense in a tag team Elimination Chamber match at Elimination Chamber, successfully defending their titles against The New Day, The Usos, Heavy Machinery (Otis and Tucker), Lucha House Party (Gran Metalik and Lince Dorado), and Dolph Ziggler and Robert Roode.
+On the first night of WrestleMania 36 on April 4, after The Miz's absence due to illness, Morrison defended the SmackDown Tag Team Championships by himself in a ladder match against Kofi Kingston and Jimmy Uso, in which he was successful.
+On the April 17 episode of SmackDown, the duo lost the titles back to The New Day after The Miz unsuccessfully defended the titles by himself in a triple threat match against Big E and Jey Uso ending their reign at 50 days.
+At Money in the Bank on May 10, Morrison and The Miz unsuccessfully attempted to regain the championship in a fatal four-way tag team match also involving Lucha House Party (Gran Metalik and Lince Dorado) and The Forgotten Sons (Steve Cutler and Wesley Blake).
+Morrison and The Miz then started a rivalry with Universal Champion Braun Strowman.
 At Backlash on June 14, the duo competed for Strowman's title in a two-on-one handicap match, but lost.
-As part of the 2020 Draft in October, both Morrison and Miz were drafted to the Raw brand.
-Prior to the draft, Morrison and Miz entered a feud with Otis for his Money in the Bank contract.
-At Hell in a Cell on October 25, Morrison accompanied Miz in his match against Otis for the contract, which Miz won.
+As part of the 2020 Draft in October, both Morrison and The Miz were drafted to the Raw brand.
+Prior to the draft, Morrison and The Miz entered a feud with Otis for his Money in the Bank contract.
+At Hell in a Cell on October 25, Morrison accompanied The Miz in his match against Otis for the contract, which Miz won.